webkom/nyitrondheim/Readme.md

 $ make
 ```

+Bower can be installed via `npm install -g bower`.

 The project also relies on [gm](https://github.com/aheckmann/gm), which means you'll have to have either GraphicsMagick or ImageMagick installed for everything to work correctly.

-Bower can be installed via `npm install -g bower`.
+In addition you'll need to have MongoDB running.
+You can set the database information through `export MONGO_URL="mongodb://localhost:PORT/DATABASENAME"`.

 When the installation has finished, you can run
 ```bash